isce-framework/dolphin/README.md

 `dolphin` has the ability to unwrap interferograms using several options:

-1. The [`snaphu-py`](https://github.com/isce-framework/snaphu-py), a lightweight Python bindings to SNAPHU.
+1. [`snaphu-py`](https://github.com/isce-framework/snaphu-py), a lightweight Python bindings to [SNAPHU](https://web.stanford.edu/group/radar/softwareandlinks/sw/snaphu/).
 Available on both pip and conda.
-2.  `isce3`'s python bindings to [SNAPHU](https://web.stanford.edu/group/radar/softwareandlinks/sw/snaphu/), PHASS, or ICU
+2. [`isce3`](https://github.com/isce-framework/isce3)'s python bindings to SNAPHU, PHASS, or ICU
 3. [`tophu`](https://github.com/isce-framework/tophu), a multi-scale unwrapper designed to unwrap large interferograms in parallel tiles at multiple resolution.

 These may be installed via conda or (in the case of `snaphu-py`) pip.